varshith15/ins/report/report.md

 ### Slow Node - BUG

-Lot of the times the slow node  doesn't receive a heartbeat from the leader which makes it believe that the leader is not active so it increases its election term and broadcasts requests to all the nodes asking for a Vote and if it gets a response it will a negative response as its logs are not upto date.
+Lot of the times the slow node doesn't receive a heartbeat before the timeout from the leader which makes it believe that the leader is not active so it increases its election term and broadcasts requests to all the nodes asking for a Vote and if it gets a response it will a negative response as its logs are not upto date.